 Across Europe and beyond, from Lesvos to Calais, from Tangier to Bardonecchia, from the Roja Valley in France to Denmark, hundreds of men and women stand trial for “crimes of solidarity.”
 For having offered food, shelter or clothing to people on the move.

 The history of migration is a history of restrictions on the movement of all but a white wealthy elite.
-To those of us with the right passport, the earth appears as a smooth surface whose boundaries we can cross effortlessly.
+To those with the right passport, the earth appears as a smooth surface whose boundaries few can cross effortlessly.
 For people with the “wrong” passport, each border carries the threat of violence, exploitation or death.

 1. Iuventa Mission

 Rescue blankets spread out to dry on the deck of the Iuventa

 For years, Europeans had looked on as their politicians transformed the Mediterranean into a mass grave for Europe’s undesirables.
 In 2015, we heard our leaders publicly mourn the loss of life at sea to which they themselves had contributed.
 Touting their own enlightened humanitarian principles, they grieved those who had drowned as though their death had been the sad but inevitable consequence of a natural disaster, or of the especially predatory nature of ruthless traffickers.
 Their hypocrisy was unbearable.
 Unwilling to look on as people were left to die in the name of protecting our privilege, some of us decided to intervene where our governments had refused to.
 Ordinary members of civil society began to organize a grassroots response to the catastrophe unfolding in the Mediterranean.